taiwuchen/SENG438-Assignment-1/seng438-a1-Group-18.md

 # Notes and discussion of the peer reviews of defect reports

-We found, on reviewing the defect report of the other pair, several similarities of their test cases to ours, such as both teams tested the same core ATM functions: withdrawals, deposits, transfers, and balance checking, and therefore it would be expected that both pairs would replicate some tests on it.
-Another similarity: both sets of defect reports were clear and easy to follow.
-It made it so easy to redo the tests and pinpoint the mistakes in retesting.
+Upon reviewing the defect report from the other pair, several similarities stood out.
+Both teams focused on testing the core ATM functions such as withdrawals, deposits, transfers, and balance inquiries.
+Given that these are essential operations, it was expected that both pairs would conduct similar tests.
+Another key similarity was that both sets of defect reports were well documented and structured in a way that made it easy to follow the steps, redo the tests, and pinpoint issues during retesting.

-However, there were some dissimilarities, one of which was a range of amounts tested in the examples of withdrawals and deposits; the variance revealed some mathematical problems had been programmed.
-Additionally, certain errors in the program’s outputs weren’t always documented by each team.
+There were also some noticeable differences between the reports.
+One of the most interesting findings was the variation in the amounts used for withdrawals and deposits.
+While both teams tested these functions, the differences in test values revealed mathematical inconsistencies in how the system handled transactions.
+Another distinction was that some errors in the program’s outputs were not always documented by both teams.
+Certain defects were recorded in one report but not the other, suggesting that each team approached the testing process slightly differently and identified unique issues.

-Ultimately, the possession of two sets of defect reports would serve to detect some of the other team's missed points for creating a better test set that would be much more thorough and precise.
+Pair 2 found it particularly interesting how small differences in language appeared between reports.
+Even when describing the same defect, the phrasing and level of detail varied from pair to pair.
+Despite these differences, both reports were well documented and detailed, making them easy to understand.
+Another key takeaway was the overlap in some of the bugs found, but also how certain defects were unique to one pair’s testing.
+Some system failures were reported in one set of results but did not appear in the other, showing how testing approaches and inputs influenced the outcomes.

+Having two sets of defect reports ultimately improved the overall quality of testing.
+By comparing findings, the team was able to detect issues that may have been missed by one pair, leading to a more thorough and precise test set.
+The peer review process reinforced the importance of clear documentation and collaboration in software testing.

 # How the pair testing was managed and team work/effort was divided